Christina1281995/arcpy_toolbox_sen2cube/README.md

   - If the entered end date is either before or after the selected factbase's valid time range an Error Message is returned to the user immediately asking them to adjust this input
   - If the entered end date is before the entered start date an Error Message is returned to the user immediately asking them to adjust this input
 - Once the user selects an Area of Interest (extent), the outline is <b>shown in the map</b> as well
+- If the Area of Interest (extent) does not intersect with the Factbase's footprint, an Error Message is returned to the user asking them to adjust the AOI.
+The error is re-evaluated if the user changes the AOI or the Factbase.

 <br>